elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/bridge-pattern.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It's suitable when you expect changes in classes' abstraction and implementation, particularly if they're not tightly related.
+  <div><strong>Interview Response:</strong> It's suitable when you expect changes in the classes' abstraction and implementation, particularly if they're not tightly related.
   </div>
   </div>
 </details>